abuturabofficial/www/content/post/02-password_managers_and_their_role_in_online_safety_and_security.md

 # 8) Bitwarden: Premium Features

-Bitwarden offers a premium version with some added features, in dirt cheap price with less than 1$ per month.
+Bitwarden offers a premium version with some added features, in dirt cheap price with less than $1 per month.

--   Advanced 2FA, Yubikey integration, FIDO2, Duo for password authentication to your account.
+-   Advanced 2FA, YubiKey integration, FIDO2, Duo for password authentication to your account.
--   Encrypted file attachments upto 1GB
+-   Encrypted file attachments up to 1 GB
 -   Vault Health Reports
 -   Priority Customer Support
 -   Bitwarden Authenticator for TOTP support.